com-pas/contributing/CONTRIBUTING.md

 Before creating bug reports or suggesting enhancement, please **perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Acom-pas)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one..

-You can also contact the team directly to talk about your ideas at [compas-dev@lists.lfenergy.org](mailto:compas-dev@lists.lfenergy.org) or chat on [Spectrum](https://spectrum.chat/compas).
+You can also contact the team directly to talk about your ideas at [CoMPAS-dev@lists.lfenergy.org](mailto:CoMPAS-dev@lists.lfenergy.org).

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.